 My story is very different.
 I went to the same Comprehensive school as my brother-in-law and left at 16 like he did.
 Instead of learning a trade I went on the dole for a couple of months, then became a sales assistant in a sports shop, got bored with that after a couple of years and then went to London and worked as a hotel porter for a month, after which I applied for a job as a trainee Quality Controller in a shoe factory, a job I quit after just two months.

 Still only 19 I went to Germany where I worked for half a year in a car factory and then for 18 months as general dogsbody for the Students Organisation.
-I then went on the dole for a year before returning to England where I became a Postman, a job I did for 7 years.
+I then went on the dole for a year in Germany before returning to England where I became a Postman, a job I did for 7 years.
 Age 30 I went to Leicester University for 4 years where I studied English Literature and German Language and after graduating went back to being a postman for a year while I trained to be a TEFL teacher.
 This involved attending two evening classes a week and then teaching half a dozen classes near the end of the course.

-So while I have travelled more widely and read more novels than my brother-in-law, he can fix practically anything you care to throw at him.
+So while I have travelled more widely and read more novels than my brother-in-law, he can fix practically anything you throw at him.
 I am good at pub quizzes while he is good at useful things.

 Now, you won’t be surprised to learn that my brother-in-law has more money than me, as well as a bigger house.
-It would be silly for me to complain about this since both of us chose the lives we led and no one held a gun to my head and forced me to live the way I do.
+It would be silly for me to complain about this since both of us chose the lives we led and no one held a gun to my head and forced me to live the way I did.

 Yet some people, without ever bothering to look into why one person has more money than another, often view such differences as a moral outrage.
 They assume that the richer person must have been privileged from the start, exploited others, or was simply ‘greedy’, whatever that might mean.
 Usually the richer person was just good at what they did and hard-working.